-Instructional Services (IS): in all classes, credit and non-credit, continue to emphasize the necessity of using standard English and discipline-specific vocabulary to be successful in finding appropriate materials.
-The library's Academic Research and the Library course (LIBR1101) addresses discipline-specific sources and citation styles and typically includes a great deal of writing and reflection as part of the research process, providing plenty of opportunity for emphasis on using appropriate language.
+Instructional Services (IS): in all classes, credit and non-credit, continue to emphasize the necessity of using academic English and scholarly vocabulary to be successful in finding appropriate materials.
+The library's Academic Research and the Library course (LIBR1101) addresses use of scholarly sources and typically includes a great deal of writing and reflection as part of the research process, providing plenty of opportunity for emphasis on using appropriate language.
 IS is currently reviewing and updating the content of this course, so there is opportunity for creating a specific learning outcome related to writing in our course objectives.
 In addition, IS provides research workshops in other classes.
-Our freshman and sophomore-level workshops depend on students' use of standard English in order to successfully search and find materials and resources, and junior and senior level classes benefit from students' understanding and ability to use discipline-specific vocabulary.
-The QEP's focus on use of language across campus will naturally enhance these workshops and their learning outcomes, and librarians will emphasize the importance of using standard English and discipline-specific language in each workshop taught.
+Our freshman and sophomore-level workshops depend on students' use of academic English in order to successfully search and find materials and resources, and junior and senior level classes benefit from students' understanding and ability to use academic English.
+The QEP's focus on use of language across campus will naturally enhance these workshops and their learning outcomes, and librarians will emphasize the importance of using academic English.